-- The Greenbelt Route is benefits human health and well-being by providing active recreational opportunities and a connection to nature.
+- The Greenbelt Route benefits human health and well-being by providing active recreational opportunities and a connection to nature.

-- A growing body of research that suggests Canadians feel happier when outdoors, and that the social and mental health benefits of ‘green’ environments include better cognitive functioning, better decision-making skills, and greater resilience to stress.
+- A growing body of research suggests Canadians feel happier when outdoors, and that the social and mental health benefits of ‘green’ environments include better cognitive functioning, better decision-making skills, and greater resilience to stress.

 - More than half of the people living in central Ontario are likely to take advantage of the tourism and recreation possibilities of the Greenbelt (i.e. hiking, camping, skiing, fruit-picking, wine-tasting, tours, and spas).